S.T. Carella FD319

 25.7.1933: Completed (Archibald Hudson, manager).

-1934: Hudson Brothers Trawlers Ltd designated managers (Archibald Hudson, manager).
+1934: Hudson Brothers Trawlers Ltd appointed managers (Archibald Hudson, manager).

 9.1935: As a result of the Abyssinian crisis and failure of British diplomacy, the Government authorised The Admiralty to procure twenty modern trawlers for conversion to minor war vessels.